cgu872/Incompressible-CFD-Solver---Python/README.md

 After volume integral of the convection, diffusion and pressure gradient term, the equation can be written as:

 $$
 \sum_{f}\left(\dot{m_f} \phi_f \right)-\sum_{f}\left(\mu \nabla \phi_f \cdot \mathbf{S_f}\right)
 = -V_C(\nabla p_C^{(n)}) + \sum_{f}\left(\mu (\nabla \phi_f^{(n)})^{\mathrm{T}} \cdot \mathbf{S}_f\right) + V_C \mathbf{f}_b
 $$

-superscript (n) denoting the initial guess or the solution at the starts of any iterationStart<br>
-superscript (*) refers to intermediate values at the current iteration<br>
-superscript prime (') denoting the correction field<br>

 A HR scheme for the convection term implemented via the deferred correction approach, and decomposing the diffusion flux into an implicit part aligned with the grid and an explicit cross diffusion part, the discretized momentum equation can be written as:

 $$
 a_C \mathbf{u}_C+\sum a_F \mathbf{u}_F=\mathbf{b}_C
 $$

-which is first solved to obtain a momentum conserving velocity field: $$\mathbf{u}^*$$
+This algebraic equation is first solved to obtain a momentum conserving velocity field: $$\mathbf{u}^*$$

+superscript (n) denoting the initial guess or the solution at the starts of any iterationStart<br>
+superscript (*) refers to intermediate values at the current iteration<br>
+superscript prime (') denoting the correction field<br>
+And then, we need to solve the pressure equation